fzi-forschungszentrum-informatik/ros_bt_py/README.md

 The main documentation effort nowadays is found in the repositories wiki.

-All of this (and more) is explained in the Master Thesis "Distributed Execution of Behavior Trees using Heterogeneous Robot Teams" by Nils Berg (link coming soon).
+In depth background documentation can be found in the Master Thesis "Distributed Execution of Behavior Trees using Heterogeneous Robot Teams" by Nils Berg (link coming soon).